 These should include names of vendors and sellers, a description of the property, and amounts of money used in transfer of ownership.
 They can also be used to trace the owners of the land on which a house was built.
 Title deeds may be held by the solicitor, bank or building society involved in the sale of your house.
 A copy may have been included with the solicitor’s paperwork when you purchase a property.
 You may also be able to find information for many properties for a fee from the Land Registry.

-I had also discovered that at some point my house number had changed from number 2 to number 3, presumably because the houses on the other side of the road were built at a later date, and the numbering changed to accommodate the new houses
+I also discovered that at some point, my house number had changed from number 2 to number 3, presumably because the houses on the other side of the road were built at a later date, and the numbering changed to accommodate the new houses.”

 4. Identify the date period of your house